Kazu010101/Threat-Intelligence/IOC-Investigation-MintsLoader/04-Phase4-MITRE-ATT&CK.md

 ## 4.3 Defense Evasion — Highest Technique Density

-The Defense Evasion tactic has the highest concentration of confirmed techniques in this IOC set — four independent sub-techniques all confirmed by direct IOC evidence:
+The Defense Evasion tactic has the highest concentration of confirmed techniques in this IOC set.
+The four independent sub-techniques all confirmed by direct IOC evidence:

 ```
 Defense Evasion techniques confirmed: